OpenChain-Project/Reference-Material/OpenChain-Training/en/Online-Training-Courses/LFC194 Course Content/Implementing Open Source License Compliance Management (LFC194).md

 Incoming open source components may then be audited:

-- Scan results (understood as a list of complete or partial matches to open source shown by the scan tools, and identification of third-party party license texts) are reviewed and verified to e.g. ensure the proper and correct origin of the code (the applicable open source component used).
+- Scan results (understood as a list of complete or partial matches to open source shown by the scan tools, and identification of third-party license texts) are reviewed and verified to e.g. ensure the proper and correct origin of the code (the applicable open source component used).
 - Perform the due diligence of incoming third-party software, e.g. verify the list of open source components received within the software by comparing scan results to the Software Bill of Material (SBOM) documentation provided from/by the third-party.
 If open source components found (by manual or a tool) in the third-party software does not match those mentioned in the SBOM then the supplier should be contacted to provide an explanation and/or update.
-- Confirm whether the incoming open source licenses and thier proposed usage are in compliance with the receiving Organization’s open source policy.
+- Confirm whether the incoming open source licenses and their proposed usage are in compliance with the receiving Organization’s open source policy.

 - This is performed iteratively based on the software development and release lifecycles.